Your equity. Your decision. I just make sure the math holds up.

 I pull your current loan details and estimated home value.
 Calculate the max cash available under Texas equity rules.
 Price the cash-out option.
 Then price a second lien option.
 Put them side by side.

-If cash-out is the better structure for your situation, we proceed.
+If cash-out is the better structure for your situation, I proceed.
 If the second lien looks like a cleaner fit because you'd be giving up a low first mortgage rate, I tell you.
 The answer depends on your specific numbers, not a rule of thumb.

 Questions I Get